logto-io/connectors/packages/connector-saml/README.md

 ### entityID

-`entityID` is Entity identifier.
+`entityID` (i.e. `issuer`) is Entity identifier.
 It is used to identify your entity (SAML SP entity), and match the equivalence in each SAML request/response.

 ### signInEndpoint

 The IdP's endpoint that you send SAML authentication requests to.
-Usually, you can find this value in IdP details page.
+Usually, you can find this value in IdP details page (i.e. IdP's `SSO URL` or `Login URL`).

 ### x509Certificate